clinted/Contracts/README.md

 Advanced version is more granular and uses three different classes - Require (Preconditions), Assume (Invariants), and Verify (Postconditions).

-Use them and you will create better software.
+Use either one of them and you will create better software.